namtx/thinkspace/_posts/immutable_from_js_.md

 ---
+layout: default
 label: til
-layout: default
-title: Immutable fromJS
+title: "Immutable fromJS "
 ---

 https://stackoverflow.com/a/34613607/3898402
 In this example,